kidkarmax/chatbot/README.md

 ## Important Links

-- Hey everyone, I am Sukull, one of the speaker for today, a Full Stack JavaScript Specialist and an Open Source Enthusiast! 😁
+- Hey everyone, I am Sukull, one of the speaker for today, a Cloud Architect and an Open Source Enthusiast! 😁

 ## Important Commands